handlerww/dbaas-docs/migrate-from-aurora-online.md

 ### Make a plan for DM cluster topology

-In this guide, we use 1 DM master and 1 DM worker deployed locally for functional verification.
+In this guide, you'll use 1 DM master and 1 DM worker deployed locally for functional verification.

-For production, you may need to deploy more nodes for DM masters and workers, see “[To migrate more than one database](#heading=h.9d641xsfzeor)” in troubleshooting.
+For production, you may need to deploy more nodes for DM masters and workers, see "[To migrate more than one database](#to-migrate-more-than-one-database)" in troubleshooting.

 ### Enable binary logging(binlog) for Amazon Aurora

 To migrate data from Amazon Aurora, you need to enable binary logging(binlog) for Amazon Aurora.
-If you are using the default parameter group, it’s immutable, you need to refer to the
+If you are using the default parameter group, it's immutable, you need to refer to the

-[troubleshooting](#heading=h.dm6yvh8jzvp)to create a parameter group for configuring the database.
+[troubleshooting](#troubleshooting) to create a parameter group for configuring the database.
 If you have already created, follow these steps:

 1. Open the [Amazon Relational Database Service (Amazon RDS) console](https://console.aws.amazon.com/rds).
-In the Aurora dashboard, select the row about the source cluster, choose “Configuration”, see “DB cluster parameter group”, click this.
+In the Aurora dashboard, select the row about the source cluster, choose "Configuration", see "DB cluster parameter group", click it.

 2. Select the DB custom cluster parameter group, choose Parameter group actions, and select Edit.
-Change the value for binlog_format to ‘ROW’, Choose Save changes.
+Change the value for binlog_format to 'ROW', Choose Save changes.

 3. After you perform the changes, you must reboot the write instances to make the changes take effect.